Kevin Owens: Championship pursuits and injury (2024–2026)

+Return from injury (2026–present)

+At SummerSlam, Owens made his surprise return as a face to participate in the number one contenders match for the Undisputed WWE Championship, in which he won, by defeating Finn Bálor, Gunther, and Sami Zayn.
+On the August 21 episode of SmackDown, Owens lost to CM Punk in an Undisputed WWE Championship match after interference from Zayn.

 Other media

 In 2012, Ring of Honor (ROH) released a two-disc set entitled Kevin Steen: Ascension to the Top, focusing on his first two years with the promotion, and Kevin Steen: Descent into Madness, covering his solo run from 2009 to 2010.
 In 2013, ROH released a DVD titled Kevin Steen: Hell Rising, which included both his best matches in the promotion and a shoot interview, in which Steen went into detail most notably about his relationship with Jim Cornette and his booking of ROH.
 The DVD was pulled from ROH's online store shortly after its release.
 It was made available again during the 2013 Christmas season.
 Following his departure, ROH released another three disc set entitled Thanks Steen Thanks, which featured matches from the end of his championship run through his final match with the company.

-Owens is a playable character in the video games WWE 2K16, WWE 2K17, WWE 2K18, WWE 2K19, WWE 2K20, WWE 2K22, WWE 2K23, WWE 2K24 and WWE 2K25.
+Owens is a playable character in the video games WWE 2K16, WWE 2K17, WWE 2K18, WWE 2K19, WWE 2K20, WWE 2K Battlegrounds, WWE 2K22, WWE 2K23, WWE 2K24, WWE 2K25 and WWE 2K26.